Olio in 5 minutes

 1. Audience: [{ type: "media_source", values: ["facebook_ads"] }, { type: "percentage", max: 50 }]

-2. Variant A on this campaign; Variant B on a parallel campaign with max: 50 and lower priority — but for cleaner stats, flip a coin server-side via the percentage matcher.
+2. Variant A on this campaign; Variant B on a parallel campaign with max: 50 over the complementary half — for cleaner stats, flip a coin server-side via the percentage matcher.

 Geo-specific copy#